Frequently asked questions (FAQs)

-If you can't find the answer here, please contact us and we'll get back to you.
+If you can't find the answer here in the frequently asked questions section (FAQs), please contact us and we'll get back to you.
 Find your question in consultancy, intellectual property and licensing management and investment.

 What is CUTS?

 CUTS stands for Cambridge University Technical Services Limited.
 CUTS is a wholly owned subsidiary of Cambridge Enterprise Limited and deals solely with consultancy contracts.
 It has no employees, and is administered by the staff of Cambridge Enterprise.
 University employees can work as consultants through CUTS.
 This has a number of benefits, including that by using CUTS the academic consultant may benefit from the University’s professional indemnity and liability insurance policies.
 Prior to the incorporation of Cambridge Enterprise in 2006, CUTS was a trading company wholly owned by the University of Cambridge, acting as a vehicle for the University’s commercial activities related to IP.

 Who can carry out consultancy through Consultancy Services?

 The service is intended for employees of the University, but some contracts involve the subcontract of specialised services beyond the capability of the University employees.
 In such cases Consultancy Services will ensure that the subcontractor has appropriate insurance cover.

 Why is there a management fee for using Consultancy Services?

 Consultancy is a voluntary undertaking and therefore the University does not contribute directly to the support of Consultancy Services.
 The service provided by Cambridge Enterprise is funded entirely from the 12.5% management fee it adds to the cost of consultant and facility fees; this is equivalent to 1/9th of the fee charged to the client.